 Norman Williams layed his hands on that first building and prayed, claiming it for a Gospel mission for Douglas County.
 He even hoped that one day the Mission would comprise the whole block.
-He did not live to see that happen, but his year, 2011, 47 years later, that last parcel was purchased.
+He did not live to see that happen, but in 2011, that last parcel was purchased.
 In addition over the years, two other buildings were acquired on an adjacent block, as well as three houses in another location for women and children.
 Property values declined after the Blast of 1959, center point being only a block-and-a half away.
 The Mission has been a good steward, acquiring property at very reasonable prices.
-We now have 166 beds.
+We now have 178 beds.

 This history has been gathered from available materials and persons with connection to the Mission.
 Many of the founders and early workers have gone home to be with the Lord.
 This history is not written for the glory of mankind or his accomplishments.
 God has done the work.
 May we never forget our roots, never just do good works of social service.
 May we always preach with boldness, unashamed of the Lord of our salvation!